gxtgong/memory-interface/README.md

 * Health condition
 * Internet usage
 * Video service usage

+All of the above fields are required except that the last 4 entries are recorded as their default value 6 if the user does not interact with them.
 ### Page 2: Facial expressions
 A color wheel is displayed with six basic emotions.
 ### Page 3: Tutorial